imsohy/imsohy/README.md

 # About me
 - 🌱 I’m learning how to make a game with Unity5 and C#
-- 👯 I’m on research about *3D Face reconstruction using Action Units*
+- 👯 I’m doing research about *3D Face reconstruction using Action Units*
 - 📫 How to reach me: (Email)legacytachyon@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I do hiphop.
 I'm in three university clubs.